Culture Surprises: 3 Weeks With A Spanish Friend!

 I also made it very clear to him upfront that I am very crazy about learning new cultures and hence I would ask him a lot of questions (many of them would be crazy) to understand his culture.
 He also appreciated it and answered all my questions with the right spirit.
 I also encouraged him to ask me as many questions as possible without being hesitant about anything.
 At the end of the day, both of us, I hope, gained tremendous insight into each other’s culture.

 He had spent good amount of time in Latin America and visited China before coming to India, which made him more interesting to me.
 He could compare Europe, America and Asia on many aspects.
 He was the second person to tell me that India and Mexico are similar in many ways.
-It is worthwhile recalling now that Indians are the second highest illegal immigrants to the US after Mexicans.
-The similarity is confirmed with a clear case.
+Do you recall the statistics that Indians are the second largest illegal immigrants to the US after Mexicans?
+So the similarity is confirmed with a clear case.
 It’s not just illegal immigration.
 There are many other things as I understand.
 It seems the roadside selling is another similarity.

 First of all, I used to think everything was perfect (rather, more things were more perfect, to be precise) in West.
 He said that that is exactly what the people in Latin America also thought about Europe.
 As we try so much to imitate them and are trained to be like them thinking that theirs is the better civilization, I thought he would have a lot to crib about India and he would look down on us.
 Surprisingly, he had a lot to admire us for and he also explained me why he won’t look down on us and who actually does it.
 May be, someone else in his place would not have been so mature.
 It was indeed his ability to adapt to and respect the foreign culture that made him special to me.